The Seed Sowing Psalm

 may I pluck it up at once, lest it grow an evil harvest.

 is a seed whose DNA ensures

 that someday will be my life-harvest returned to me.

 May it be, O Holy One, a Harvest of Life.from Psalms for Zero Gravity by Ed Hays

 Finally our cold weather is over, the sun is out, the peepers are chirping at our house, and I can start working on yard cleanup.
-I don’t know why, but during the fall and winter our yard and pasture becomes the mess.
+I don’t know why, but during the Fall and Winter our yard and pasture become a mess.
 Plants that grew last summer bloom and fade and I don’t get around to cleaning them up in the Fall.
-Too busy enjoying the cooler weather and Fall foliage.
+Too busy enjoying the cooler weather and Fall foliage I suppose.
 So it gets left over the winter.
 Pieces of wood and chips from our wood pile as we carry logs to the house for our wood stove get strewn around the yard.
-Winter wind tears Limbs out of the trees and the small ones get left because we’re not outside to notice.
+Winter wind tears limbs out of the trees and the small ones get left because we’re not outside to notice.
 The horse hay gets spread out in the field as they pull on the bale and drag it around.

 Then suddenly as it warms up and the sun’s out, I look outside with new eyes.
 What a mess!
 I realize it’s time for pick up, clean up, putting away and purging what’s not needed.
 And so the springtime of sore muscles, hauling away and raking begins.
 Suddenly the clean slate appears from the chaos.
 I see the daffodils are popping up and I’m ready to plant some seeds.

 So it is now in my spiritual life, walking towards spring, the time of new life, new growth and renewal.
 It’s no coincidence that this time coincides with Lent and Easter.